evg123/platformer-ge/part1/README.md

 * Modern C++ (11/14/17)
 * SDL library

-Nolan prefers these tools because SDL is an industry standard, cross platform, and using C++ will give us some additional speed.
+Miyamoto prefers these tools because SDL is an industry standard, cross platform, and using C++ will give us some additional speed.

-Right now, Nolan wants us to produce the game quickly however, as demand is high for this title!
+Nintendo however likes to do things there own way.
+Perhaps there will be some surprises in the future!
+Program your project accordingly.

 ## Project Hieararchy